wp-plugins/nelio-featured-posts/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bug fix: on previous versions of the plugin, saving the list of featured posts for the first time did not work (but, after that first attemp, save function worked properly).
+Now, this does no longer occurs and featured posts are properly saved always.

 = 1.1.0 =
 * When adding a new featured post, you can now add it in the beginning or in the end of your list of featured posts.